(All photos by DBBD unless otherwise stated)

 HOW TO AVOID GETTING RIPPED OFF AND BEATEN UP

-Despite the odd story about iPods being snatched in broad daylight, Vienna is pretty much as safe as a European city can get.
-It's basically a creche with some palaces in it.
-Generally speaking, the worst we have to worry about is bicycles being stolen or just rendered unusable by taking the tire or seat, which has always seemed more like assholery than theft to me, but what do I know?
-Perhaps someone somewhere is very happy with the massive collection of bike seats they've managed to amass.
+Despite the odd story about iPods being snatched in broad daylight, Vienna is pretty much as safe as a European city can get, it's basically a creche with some palaces in it.
+Generally speaking, the worst we have to worry about is bicycles being stolen or just rendered unusable by taking the tyre or seat.
+Which has always seemed more like assholery than theft to me but what do I know, perhaps someone somewhere is very happy with the massive collection of bike seats they've managed to amass.

-If you go out along the Gürtel belt of bars and venues, be wary of pickpockets—especially in the rhiz, one of the area’s most popular bars where people will definitely take your jacket, purse, and phone while you’re trying your best to look cool dancing to German indie rock.
+If you go out along the Gürtel belt of bars and venues, be wary of pickpockets.
+Especially in the rhiz, one of the area’s most popular bars where people will definitely take your jacket, purse and phone while you’re trying your best to look cool dancing to – sad trombone – German indie rock.